Auth

 Example

-In the config below X-Forwarded-User
+In the config below X-Forwarded-User will be populated with the

-if that is set, or sub
+value in preferred_username if that is set, or sub otherwise.

-The default mapping is as listed in the following config.yaml
+The default mapping is as listed in the following config.yaml example.

 config.yaml